ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Senses** passive Perception 7
 > - **Challenge** 1 (200 XP)
 > ___
 > ***Caustic Blood.*** When the wight takes piercing or slashing damage, its vile blood spurts forth.
-All creatures within range must make a Dexterity saving throw or take 3 (1d4) acid damage.
+All creatures within range must make a DC 12 Dexterity saving throw or take 3 (1d4) acid damage (half damage on a successful save).
 >
 > ***Multiattack.*** The wight makes 2 slam attacks.
 >